abhilashreddysh/AutomationScripts/README.md

 # _One File Projects_

-_One File Projetcs is a collection of single-file scripts and projects to help in daily tasks._
+_One File Projects is a collection of single-file scripts and projects to help in daily tasks._

 ## Table of Contents